carlsonrw/motivated_Mem/README.md

   - [Study 3](study3/motMis_s3_analyses.Rmd)

 ### Data
-Access to data from Studies 1 and 2 are restricted under UZH ethics, and thus are not publicly available.
+Access to data in Studies 1 and 2 is restricted under UZH ethics, and thus are not publicly available.
 Data for Study 3 is available as a .csv file and can be downloaded here:
   - [Study 3](study3/motMis_s3_data.csv)